-where nmw_t is the (age-dependent) NMW rate in effect at time t while w{it} is the worker i's wage.
-The control group is defined as the workers whose wage before the increase is greater than the new NMW rate but lower than some upper bound to ensure that we only consider workers earning just above the minimum wage, so that are likely to possess similar characteristics as those earning the minimum wage.
-If we set the upper bound as c above the new rate, the control group comprises workers meeting the following condition:
+Where nmw_t is the (age-dependent) NMW rate in effect at time t while w{it} is the worker i's wage.
+The control group is defined as the workers whose wage before the increase is greater than the new NMW rate but lower than some upper bound to ensure that we only consider workers earning just above the minimum wage (who, therefore, are likely to display similar characteristics as those earning the minimum wage).
+If we set the upper bound as a fraction c above the new rate.
+The control group thus comprises workers meeting the following condition: